Table of Contents

 “Work on behalf of the public interest” means legal work that is designed to present a position on behalf of the public at large on matters of public interest."
 Public interest work does not include the direct representation of litigants in actions between private persons, corporations or other representations of litigants in which the financial interests at stake would warrant representation from private legal sources.

-The Dean or the Dean’s designee must approve in advance all legal work that may be used to satisfy the pro bono requirement and must certify a student’s satisfaction of the requirement.
+The Dean or the Dean’s designee must approve in advance all legal work that may be used to satisfy the pro bono requirement and must certify a student’s satisfaction with the requirement.

 2. Special Rules and Waivers